shiftylilbastrd/Necroparlor/PROJECT_STATUS.md

   verify it runs standalone on the Pi 4 first, then write dashboard integration code against its actual observed API behavior, not against documentation alone.
+- **SD card upgraded (2026-09-14)**: 16GB SanDisk Class 4 -> 64GB PNY
+  Elite-X (UHS-I U3, A1, V30), cloned over via `rpi-clone` rather than a from-scratch reinstall.
+See the dated Open-threads entry below for the full story, including a real `rpi-clone` gotcha (it doesn't reliably fix up `/boot/firmware/cmdline.txt`'s PARTUUID the way it does `/etc/fstab`) worth knowing before doing this again.
+Confirmed booting and running with 48.1GB free.
+Old 16GB card kept as an untouched spare.
 - The Pi should have `dermestid-ble.service` installed and enabled (replacing the old `dermestid-sensorpush.service`, which should be stopped/disabled/removed).
 Sudoers should authorize